Planning a Trip to Greece? Let us discover 15 things to Know Before Traveling

 Greece is not all about Santorini, Mykonos and Athens.

 As a Greek, I can definitely say that there are way much better places to visit in Greece.
-Meteora, Pilion, beautiful Crete and Thessaloniki which is one the most beautiful European cities, are some of them.
+Meteora, Pilion, beautiful Crete, Zakynthos, and Thessaloniki which are one of the most beautiful European cities, are some of them.
 I will soon write a relevant post.

 To be honest, I fed up seeing posts about Santorini and Mykonos.
 Way too expensive and overrated.
 Real Greece is not about those places, definitely not…